learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q48.** A data-processing web app runs a complex sorting algorithm that freezes the UI for several seconds.
+**Q.** A data-processing web app runs a complex sorting algorithm that freezes the UI for several seconds.
 A colleague suggests moving it to a Web Worker.
 What is the primary benefit?

 - A) Web Workers allow direct DOM manipulation on a background thread, speeding up rendering.
 - B) Web Workers run scripts on a separate thread, keeping the main (UI) thread responsive while heavy computation executes in the background.